SoccerNet/sn-spotting/README.md

 ## Benchmark Implementations

+### SoccerNet-v2 Action Spotting

 This repository contains several [benchmarks](Benchmarks) for action spotting, which are presented in the [SoccerNet-V2 paper](https://arxiv.org/pdf/2011.13367.pdf), or subsequent papers.
 You can use these codes to build upon our methods and improve the performances.

+### SoccerNet Ball Action Spotting

+The benchmark to beat this year is the [E2E-spot](https://arxiv.org/abs/2207.10213) method published at ECCV 2022 by J. Hong et. al trained with default parameters and 25fps videos.
+This method arrived second in the 2022 Action Spotting Challenge The code will be updated on their [github repository](https://github.com/jhong93/spot) for anyone to reproduce the baseline results and improve on them.

 ## Evaluation